F1r3m4n/deep-reinforcement-learning/p2_continuous-control/Report.md

 ## Ideas for Future Work

 One key improvement to make would be to use a prioritised replay buffer.
 It has been shown that experience replay allows online reinforcement learning agents to reuse experiences that are not sequencial and from different times.
 The algorithm used here uniformly samples experience transitions from a replay memory.
 Although this approach is effective, it only replays transitions at the same frequency that they were originally experienced, regardless of their significance.
 As shown in this [paper](https://arxiv.org/abs/1511.05952 "arXiv:1511.05952") prioritising experience, so as to replay important transitions more frequently, leads to more efficient learning.

+Another improvement would be to use a distributed version of the DDPG algorithm [D4PG](https://arxiv.org/pdf/1804.08617.pdf") and train on an environment with multiple agents running simultaneously.
+The above paper shows that combination of the above modifications achieves state of the art performance in continuous control problems.